 How to Read Syntax Diagrams

-This document uses diagrams (often called railroad tracks) to show the syntax of external interfaces.
+Special diagrams (often called railroad tracks) are used to show the syntax of external interfaces.

 To read a syntax diagram, follow the path of the line.
 Read from left to right and top to bottom.